Pylons/pyramid/docs/designdefense.rst

 function allows you to replace ``<view>`` statements in a ZCML file with decorators attached to functions or methods.
-In the future, BFG will contain a mode that makes configuration completely imperative as described in
+In the future, BFG will contain a mode that makes configuration completely imperative as described in :term:`zcml_encouragement`.
+In BFG 1.2, no :mod:`repoze.bfg` developer will need to interact with ZCML/XML unless they choose to.

 However, currently, there are times when a BFG application developer will be required to interact with ZCML, and thus XML.
-Alas, it is what it is.
-All configuration formats suck in one way or another; I personally don't think any of our lives would be markedly better if the format were YAML, JSON, or INI.
-It's all just plumbing that you mostly cut and paste.
+Alas; it is what it is.
+You might think some other configuration file format would be better.
+But all configuration formats suck in one way or another; I personally don't think any of our lives would be markedly better if the format were YAML, JSON, or INI.
+It's all just plumbing that you mostly cut and paste once you're past 20 minutes into a project.

-As described in :term:`zcml_encouragement`, in BFG 1.2, there will be mode of configuration which is completely imperative (completely Python-driven).
-At this point, no :mod:`repoze.bfg` developer will need to interact with ZCML/XML, they'll just be able to use Python.

 .. _model_traversal_confusion: